 This will be done by getting you to speak and write about a range of topics, given pre-set examples based on the more excellent PTE module.
 These subjects, similarly to other PTE tests, range from socio-economic issues to political discussion and even culturally sensitive issues in the common debate today.

 As a result, given that the test focuses both on your speaking and writing, the topics will be numerous and various.
 They will include considerably more complex subjects than other PTE tests.

 Below are some examples that you can expect from the PTE speaking module.
 In these tests, you will be expected to read from a set topic, repeat a sentence played to you, describe an image as comprehensively as you can, listen to a more complex speech and summarise it, and answer a question as accurately and as simply as possible.

 Some examples of what will make up the tests involved in this module may be:

 Recall a lecture: The lecture that will be played will involve complex topics regarding politics, social, economic, and cultural issues.
-You can expect them to be widely topical, and also heavily detailed
+You can expect them to be widely topical and also heavily detailed.

-Answer a question: The question that you will be asked will most likely also be related to the above issues, but will require you to answer in a factual manner, rather than in an opinionated manner
+Answer a question: The question that you will be asked will most likely also be related to the above issues but will require you to answer in a factual manner rather than in an opinionated manner

-You will have to write to the question answered, such as agree or disagree, alternatives, positive or negative, true or false.
+You will have to write to the question answered, such as agree or disagree, alternatives, positive or negative, and true or false.

-By being familiar with topics such as these, you will be able to pick up on the nuances and specific key phrases and words behind the subjects themselves.
+By being familiar with topics such as these, you will be able to pick up on the nuances and specific key phrases and words behind the subjects.
 This will help you tremendously during the exam as, especially during the recall of a lecture module, you will be tested on your quick thinking relating to the subject.